meilisearch/firestore-meilisearch/guides/IMPORT_EXISTING_DOCUMENTS.md

 ### Run the script

-The import script uses several values from your installation of the extension:
+The import script uses several values from the configuration provided when you installed the extension:

 - `${PROJECT_ID}`: the project ID for the Firebase project in which you installed the extension
 - `${COLLECTION_PATH}`: the collection path that you specified during extension installation